Mesnage-Org/pgfinder/lib/docs/smithereens.md

 ### Copying to PGFinder

-The package artefacts are located in the `pkg/` directory and it is these that need copying to `pgfinder/web/src/lib`.
+The package artifacts are located in the `pkg/` directory and it is these that need copying to `pgfinder/web/src/lib`.
 The [Hello World!](https://rustwasm.github.io/docs/book/game-of-life/hello-world.html) page from the Rust and [[WebAssembly][wa] book is informative as to what each file is/does.